Guidelines for Second Bachelor's Degree

 Second bachelor’s degree candidates may qualify for Departmental Honors, the Dean’s List and/or graduation with honors.
 Please refer to the Academic Policies section of this catalog for criteria.

 Applicants can submit a regular application and list their alien registration number in the space indicated.
 Presentation of an applicant’s alien registration card or visa will be required.
 Eligibility to be considered a Maryland resident for tuition purposes will be determined after documents are received.
-Foreign academic records must be translated by an official, recognized evaluation service such as the World Education Service, and submitted to University Admissions as part of the academic record.
-An application and all documentation must be submitted by October 15 for the spring term or January 17 for the fall term.
+Foreign academic records must be translated by an official, recognized evaluation service such as the World Education Service, and a course-by-course evaluation must be submitted to University Admissions as part of the academic record.
+An application and all documentation must be submitted by October 15 for the spring term or January 15 for the fall term.
 Non-native English speakers must demonstrate English proficiency.
+Questions regarding transcript evaluations or English proficiency may be directed to firstname.lastname@example.org.